Process modelling fundamentals

 5. completing documentation of the model.

-The following diagram shows the sequence and workflow of this high-level process.
+This diagram shows the sequence and workflow of this high-level process:

 Process development method

-The following are methods used throughout model designing to gather, analyse, consolidate and validate relevant information.
+Various methods are used throughout model designing to gather, analyse, consolidate and validate relevant information.
+These are:

 Process identification and scoping